steveworld/search/search-crunch/README.md

 MapReduceUsage: export HADOOP_CLASSPATH=$myDependencyJarPaths; hadoop jar $myDriverJar org.apache.solr.crunch.CrunchIndexerTool --libjars $myDependencyJarFiles [MapReduceGenericOptions]...
-        [--input-file-list URI] [--input-file-format FQCN]
+        [--input-file-list URI] [--input-file-format FQCN] [--input-file-projection-schema FILE]
-        [--input-file-projection-schema FILE]
-        [--input-file-reader-schema FILE] --morphline-file FILE
-        [--morphline-id STRING] [--pipeline-type STRING] [--xhelp]
-        [--mappers INTEGER] [--log4j FILE] [--chatty]
-        [HDFS_URI [HDFS_URI ...]]
+        [--input-file-reader-schema FILE] --morphline-file FILE [--morphline-id STRING] [--pipeline-type STRING] [--xhelp] [--mappers INTEGER] [--log4j FILE] [--chatty] [HDFS_URI [HDFS_URI ...]]

 SparkUsage: spark-submit [SparkGenericOptions]... --master local|yarn --deploy-mode client|cluster --jars $myDependencyJarFiles --class org.apache.solr.crunch.CrunchIndexerTool $myDriverJar
-        [--input-file-list URI] [--input-file-format FQCN]
+        [--input-file-list URI] [--input-file-format FQCN] [--input-file-projection-schema FILE]
-        [--input-file-projection-schema FILE]
-        [--input-file-reader-schema FILE] --morphline-file FILE
-        [--morphline-id STRING] [--pipeline-type STRING] [--xhelp]
-        [--mappers INTEGER] [--log4j FILE] [--chatty]
-        [HDFS_URI [HDFS_URI ...]]
+        [--input-file-reader-schema FILE] --morphline-file FILE [--morphline-id STRING] [--pipeline-type STRING] [--xhelp] [--mappers INTEGER] [--log4j FILE] [--chatty] [HDFS_URI [HDFS_URI ...]]

-Spark or MapReduce ETL batch job  that  pipes data from (splitable or non- splitable) HDFS files into Apache Solr,  and  along  the way runs the data through a Morphline  for  extraction  and  transformation.
+Spark or MapReduce ETL batch job that pipes data  from  (splitable or non-splitable) HDFS files into Apache Solr, and along the way runs the data through  a  Morphline  for extraction and transformation.
 The program is designed for flexible, scalable and  fault-tolerant  batch  ETL  pipeline  jobs.
 It  is  implemented  as an Apache Crunch pipeline and as such can run on either the Apache Hadoop MapReduce or Apache Spark execution engine.

 The program proceeds in several consecutive phases, as follows:

 1) Randomization phase: This (parallel)  phase  randomizes  the  list  of  HDFS  input  files  in order to spread ingestion load more evenly among the mapper tasks of  the  subsequent phase.
 This phase is only executed for non- splitables files, and skipped otherwise.

 2) Extraction phase: This (parallel) phase emits a  series  of  HDFS file input streams (for non-splitable files) or a series of input data records (for splitable files).

 3) Morphline phase: This (parallel) phase receives  the  items  of  the  previous  phase, and uses a Morphline to extract the relevant content, transform it and load  zero  or  more documents into Solr.
 The ETL functionality is flexible and customizable using chains of arbitrary morphline  commands that pipe records from one transformation command to another.
 Commands to parse and transform a  set  of  standard data formats such as Avro, Parquet, CSV, Text, HTML, XML, PDF, MS-Office, etc. are provided  out  of  the  box, and additional custom commands and parsers for additional file or data formats can be added  as  custom  morphline  commands.
 Any kind of data format can be processed and any kind output format can be generated by  any custom Morphline ETL logic.
 Also, this phase can be used to send data directly to a live SolrCloud cluster (via the loadSolr morphline command).

 The program is implemented as a Crunch pipeline and  as  such Crunch optimizes the logical phases mentioned above into an efficient physical execution plan  that  runs  a  single  mapper-only  job, or as the corresponding Spark equivalent.

 Fault Tolerance: Task attempts are retried  on  failure  per  the  standard  MapReduce or Spark semantics.
 If the whole job fails you can retry simply by rerunning the program again using the same arguments.

 CrunchIndexerOptions:
-  HDFS_URI               HDFS URI of  file  or  directory  tree to ingest.
+  HDFS_URI               HDFS URI of file or directory tree to ingest. (default: []) --input-file-list URI, --input-list URI
-                         (default: [])
-  --input-file-list URI, --input-list URI
                          Local URI or HDFS URI of a UTF-8 encoded  file containing a list of HDFS URIs to ingest, one URI per line in the  file.
 If  '-'  is  specified,  URIs are read from the standard input.
 Multiple --input-file-list arguments can be specified.
   --input-file-format FQCN
                          The Hadoop FileInputFormat to use for extracting  data from splitable HDFS files.
 Can be a fully qualified Java class name  or  one  of  ['text', 'avro', 'avroParquet'].
-If   this   option  is
-                         present the extraction phase  will  emit a series of input data  records  rather  than  a series of HDFS file input streams.
+If this option is present the extraction phase will  emit  a series of input data records rather than a series of HDFS file input streams.
   --input-file-projection-schema FILE
                          Relative or absolute path to an Avro schema file  on the local file system.
 This will be used as the projection schema for Parquet input files.
   --input-file-reader-schema FILE
                          Relative or absolute path to an Avro schema file  on the local file system.
 This will be used  as   the   reader   schema   for   Avro   or   Parquet   input   files.
-Example:      src/test/resources/test-
-                         documents/strings.avsc
-  --morphline-file FILE  Relative or absolute path to  a local config file
-                         that contains one  or  more  morphlines.
+Example: src/test/resources/test-documents/strings.avsc --morphline-file FILE  Relative or absolute path to a local  config  file that contains one or more morphlines.
                          The file must be UTF-8  encoded.
 It  will  be  uploaded  to  each remote task.
-Example:  /path/to/morphline.
+Example:
-                         conf
+                         /path/to/morphline.conf
-  --morphline-id STRING  The identifier of  the  morphline  that  shall be
-                         executed  within   the   morphline   config  file
+  --morphline-id STRING  The identifier of the morphline that shall  be executed within the morphline config file
                          specified by --morphline-file.
-If   the   --
-                         morphline-id option is  ommitted  the first (i.e. top-most) morphline  within  the  config  file is used.
+If the --morphline-id  option is ommitted the first (i.e. top-most) morphline within the config file is used.
 Example: morphline1 --pipeline-type STRING
                          The engine to use  for  executing  the  job.
-Can be 'mapreduce' or 'spark'. (default: mapreduce) --xhelp, --help, -help
+Can  be  'mapreduce' or 'spark'. (default: mapreduce)
+  --xhelp, --help, -help
                          Show this help message and exit --mappers INTEGER      Tuning knob that indicates the maximum number  of  MR  mapper tasks to use. -1 indicates use all map  slots  available  on  the  cluster.
-This parameter only  applies   to   non-splitable   input  files
-                         (default: -1)
-  --log4j FILE           Relative or absolute  path  to a log4j.properties
-                         config file on the  local  file system.
+This  parameter  only  applies to non- splitable input files (default: -1) --log4j FILE           Relative or absolute path to a  log4j.properties  config  file on the local file system.
                          This file will be uploaded to each remote task.
-Example:
-                         /path/to/log4j.properties
-  --chatty               Turn on verbose output. (default: false)
+Example: /path/to/log4j.properties --chatty               Turn on verbose output. (default: false)

 SparkGenericOptions:     To print all options run 'spark-submit --help'